miladesmailpour/social-network-api/README.md

-WHEN I enter the command to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for users and thoughts THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia
+WHEN I enter the command to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for users and thoughts THEN the data for each of these routes are displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia